 The EATRIS Executive Board is formed of the Operations and Finance Director and the EATRIS Scientific Director.

-EATRIS acknowledges with gratitude the support of its funding bodies.
-You can view a full list of our funding bodies here.
+EATRIS acknowledges with gratitude the support of its funding bodies, who are shown in the footer on every page of our website.

 *ERIC stands for European Research Infrastructure Consortium and it is a legal entity established with legal personality and full legal capacity recognised in all EU Member States.
 In contrast to other legal entities like “Limited”, “GmbH” or an Association, it was created to facilitate cross border research activities.
 ERIC has been designed to facilitate the establishment and operation of research infrastructures.